Algonquin Park Canoe and Camping Trip, Summer 2021

 - All meals and snacks from lunch on Day 1 until mid-morning snack on Day 6

-- Satellite phone which will accompany the group (there is no cell phone reception in Algonquin Provincial Park)
+- Satellite phone that will accompany the group (there is no cell phone reception in Algonquin Provincial Park)

 What Is Not Included

-- Duke of Edinburgh Bronze or Silver sign off – Our Instructors are official Evaluators for the Duke of Edinburgh International Award and this program can be facilitated to include the requirements for both a Practice Trip and Adventurous Journey designations as part of the 6 day roll out.
-This add on can be included for an additional $125 per student.
+- Duke of Edinburgh Bronze or Silver sign off – the instructors are official Evaluators for the Duke of Edinburgh International Award and this program can be facilitated to include the requirements for both a Practice Trip and Adventurous Journey designations as part of the 6 day roll out.
+This add-on can be included for an additional $125 per student.

 - Anything not listed in the “included” section or in the itinerary below

-Covid-19 Cancellation Terms: In the event a participant has to cancel the trip for any reason, a credit for future use will be given.
+- Covid-19 Cancellation Terms: In the event a participant has to cancel the trip for any reason, a credit for future use will be given.
 If the trip is cancelled due to Covid-19, Ontario Provincial lockdowns, or other measures under the State of Emergency then a credit for future use will be given.
+All requests for cancellation must be submitted in writing to Georgia Hardy Tours Inc.

 5 Nights/6 Days